Freelancing

 • Future goals they've mentioned

-This may seem excessive, but when you leverage the information here in your conversations and in the way you deliver work to them, you’ll quickly see how far keeping track of all of this goes.
+This may seem excessive, but when you leverage the information on how to get your first freelance client in your conversations and in the way you deliver work to them, you’ll quickly see how far keeping track of all of this goes.

 You’d be surprised how many freelancers don’t bother doing this.